gbr-pinna/SDE-Solver/README.md

 # SDE-Solver

 This repository contains a Jupyter notebook that implements a solver for Stochastic Differential Equations (SDEs) using the Euler-Maruyama scheme.
-The Euler-Maruyama method is a simple and widely used numerical method for solving SDEs, especially when dealing with stochastic processes.

 The notebook demonstrates how to:
 1) Define and solve SDEs.